EllySparky/GDM/COLABORATE.md

     git push origin feature/your-feature-name
     ```

-5. **Create a Pull Request**: Open a pull request from your fork to the original repository.
+5. **Create a Pull Request**: Open a pull request from your fork to the original repository's **develop** branch.
 Provide a clear description of your changes and any relevant information.

 ## Guidelines